Research Robots Humanoid Applications Industries Technology Contact

 Vision Integration

-Almost all Delta systems are paired with overhead machine vision.
-This allows them to identify unstructured items on an AGV tray and adjust the pick path in milliseconds.
+Pretty much every Delta system teams up with overhead machine vision.
+It spots unstructured items on AGV trays and tweaks the pick path in milliseconds.

 How It Works

-The Delta robot consists of a fixed base plate connected to a moving platform by three identical kinematic chains.
-Each chain is driven by a rotary servomotor located on the stationary base.
-The genius of the design lies in the use of parallelograms in the arms, which restrict the movement of the platform to the X, Y, and Z axes, keeping the end-effector parallel to the work surface at all times.
+The Delta robot features a fixed base plate linked to a moving platform by three identical kinematic chains.
+Each one's driven by a rotary servomotor on the stationary base.
+The real magic is in the parallelogram arms, which confine platform movement to the X, Y, and Z axes, keeping the end-effector perfectly parallel to the work surface all the time.

-In an AGV context, this architecture is critical for "Goods-to-Robot" workflows.
-As an Autonomous Mobile Robot (AMR) delivers a payload—such as a bin of mixed parts—the Delta robot utilizes overhead cameras to map the coordinates of the target items.
+For AGV setups, this design is a game-changer in 'Goods-to-Robot' workflows.
+As an AMR rolls in with a bin of mixed parts, the Delta robot uses overhead cameras to map out the exact coordinates of the targets.

-Because the motors are stationary, the moving parts are incredibly lightweight carbon fiber rods.
-This allows the robot to accelerate up to 15G, swooping down to pick an item from the AGV and placing it onto a sorting line or another container in fractions of a second, maximizing the throughput of the mobile fleet.
+Stationary motors mean the moving parts are featherweight carbon fiber rods.
+That lets the robot hit 15G acceleration, swoop down to grab an item from the AGV, and place it on a sorting line or container in a fraction of a second—maxing out your mobile fleet's throughput.

 Real-World Applications